Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have a 28-19 record in games they were listed as the moneyline favorite (winning 59.6% of those games).
+- The Braves have gone 28-20 in games they were listed as the moneyline favorite (winning 58.3% of those games).

-- Based on this game's moneyline, the Braves' implied win probability is 54.5%.
+- The implied moneyline probablility for this matchup gives the Braves a 67.7% chance to win.

-- Atlanta has played in 56 games with an over/under set, and have combined with its opponents to go over the total 31 times (31-22-3).
+- Atlanta has combined with opponents to hit the over on the total 31 times this season for a 31-23-3 record against the over/under.

-- The Braves have put together a 3-4-0 record against the spread this season (covering 42.9% of the time).
+- The Braves have put together a 3-5-0 record against the spread this season (covering only 37.5% of the time).

 Braves Splits